 - not engage in unprofessional conduct

-- possess attributes that include compassion, empathy, altruism, integrity, honesty, responsibility and tolerance
+- possess attributes that include compassion, empathy, altruism, integrity, honesty, responsibility, and inclusiveness

 - be able to engage in patient care delivery in all settings and be able to deliver care to all patient populations including but not limited to: